carlfranklin/LocalizationInBlazor/README.md

 ```xml
 <PackageReference Include="Microsoft.Extensions.Localization" Version="6.0.10" />
 ```

-Now we are going to add localization services to the server application by adding the `AddLocalization` middleware.

 We need a place to store our resource files in different languages.
 In our demo we will support two languages: English and Spanish.